cansu-freeman/cansu-freeman.github.io/courses/deterministic_models/diff_eq.md

 # Differential Equations
+(in a nutshell)

 Please note that this part of the notes are only supposed to be a refresher.
 They might not include everything that one would typically learn in a differential equation class.

 A **differential equation** is simply an equation which involves an unknown function and one or more of its derivatives.
 For example: *y' = x + 4y -12*.

 ---------
 ## 1. First Order Linear Differential Equations